-Non-indigenous marine species recorded from the Bluff Harbour first baseline survey in March 2003.
+Non-indigenous marine species recorded from the first (T1) and second (T2) Port of Tauranga baseline surveys in March 2002 and April 2005.
 Likely vectors of introduction are largely derived from Cranfield et al (1998), where H = Hull fouling and B = Ballast water transport.
 Novel NIS not listed in Cranfield et al (1998) or previously encountered by taxonomic experts in New Zealand waters are marked as New Records (NR).
 For these species and others for which information is scarce, dates of first detection are provided rather than probable dates of introduction.